Islandora-Devops/isle-buildkit/README.md

 Since renovate does not natively support the ability to extract a sha256 from a file, we need [a custom shell script](./ci/update-sha.sh) in the [postUpgradeTasks](https://docs.renovatebot.com/configuration-options/#postupgradetasks) to calculate the sha256 of our files and update our Dockerfile accordingly.

-Post upgrade tasks can only ran on self-hosted Renovate instances, so this forces us to run renovate either locally on a properly configured runner (instead of using their free GitHub app to manage our dependencies).
-Getting that setup looks like
+Post upgrade tasks can only run on self-hosted Renovate instances, so this forces us to run renovate on a properly configured runner (instead of using mend.io's free GitHub app to manage our dependencies).
+Getting renovate setup locally looks like

 ```
 npm install -g renovate